-Salman Khan on South films doing well: Want to do best, but no formula to success | Entertainment
+Salman Khan on south films doing well: Want to do best, but no formula to success | Entertainment

-Every industry is standing by its potential, he added.Sudeepa, 48, said the cultural exchange which happens across industries points to artistes being absolutely secure.Citing Vikrant Rona as an example, the actor said the film shows how collaborations work across industries, with Khan presenting the movie and Jacqueline Fernandez starring in it.
+Every industry is standing by its potential, he added.Sudeepa, 48, said the cultural exchange across industries points to artistes being absolutely secure.Citing Vikrant Rona as an example, the actor said the film shows how collaborations work with Khan presenting the movie and Jacqueline Fernandez starring in it.

 - Country: